tttor/ctrl-foundation/method/policy-based/2015_trpo_schulman.md

 * http://proceedings.mlr.press/v37/schulman15.html
 * https://arxiv.org/abs/1502.05477

+## problem
+*  optimize nonlinear policies with tens of thousands of parameters
+* Equation (4) implies that a sufficiently small step ...,
+  * but does not give us any guidance on old how big of a step to take.

+## observation
+* The inability of ADP and gradient-based methods to consistently beat gradient-free random search is unsatisfying, since gradient-based optimization algorithms enjoy much better sample complexity guarantees than gradient-free methods (Nemirovski, 2005).
+* Continuous gradient-based optimiza- tion has been very successful at learning function approxi- mators for supervised learning tasks with huge numbers of parameters, and extending their success to reinforcement learning would allow for efficient training of complex and powerful policies.

 ## idea: TRPO (trust region policy optimization)
+*  prove that minimizing a certain surrogate loss function guarantees policy improvement with non-trivial step sizes.

 * two variants of this algorithm:
   * **the single-path method**, which can be ap- plied in the model-free setting;
   * **the vine method**, which requires the system to be restored to particular states,